mautomic/optrader/README.md

 I've used to get to this point. :)

 ## Design

+This codebase is mostly Java with touches of Kotlin (mostly experimental, but also to reduce verbosity).

 The framework is designed to be very 'plug-and-play' due to the abstractness of the core objects.
 You can create variations of each type of these objects if desired.